YemiReble/vab_ai/README.md

 You should look into the requirements.txt file for more information, or check the [README.md](https://github.com/yemireble/vab_ai/blob/main/README.md)

 NOTE: For app to work properly, kindly obtain Cohere AI API key and Assembly AI API key, then create a file and name it `secret.py` and place the API key in it.
+Pay attention to the variable names.

 ## How to use
 Clone the repo: